Electric vehicles and charging

 Battery reliability and warranties

-Most vehicle manufacturer warranties for batteries are for 8 years or 160,000km.
+Most vehicle manufacturer warranties for batteries are 8 years or 160,000km.
 If the battery drops under 70% of its original capacity, it may be replaced under warranty.

 Battery lifecycle